-CDN can collect and publish access logs in real time, enabling fast retrieval and analysis of log data.
+Tencent Cloud CDN provides the real-time log feature.
+This feature collects and publishes access logs in real time, enabling fast retrieval and analysis of log data.
 You can quickly access comprehensive, stable, and reliable one-stop logging services such as log collection, log storage, and log search in the CDN console.

-Log in to the CDN console, click Log Service on the left sidebar, and open the Real-time Log tab to create real-time log shipping.
+Log in to the CDN console, click Log Service in the left sidebar, and then click the Real-time Logs tab.

 - The topic name must be unique.

 You can search for logs by log topic.
-Select a desired log topic and click Search to access the log search page.
+To do so, select a log topic as needed and click Search to access the log search page.

 |Log Field||Raw Log Type||Log Service Type||Description|